-BIKE/PEDEDESTRIAN page 6
+BIKE/PEDESTRIAN page 6

 FUNDING .page 7

 ENVIRONMENT page 7

-MOTORIZED VEHICLES AND ROADWAYS page 9
+CAPACITY FOR MOTORIZED VEHICLES page 9

-PUBLIC SAFETY page 9
+SAFETY OF THE TRAVELING PUBLIC page 10

-SOCIAL/COMMUNITY page 10
+SOCIAL/COMMUNITY .page 11

-TRANSIT page 11
+TRANSIT nage 12

-BIKE/PEDEDESTRIAN
+BIKE/PEDESTRIAN

-Applicable Objectives Measure/Evaluation Tool Description Purpose 3.2, 3.5, 5.6 Access to Schools Identify gaps in facilities for walkers and bicycleriders on local streets that provide access to schools.
+Applicable Objectives Measure/Evaluation Tool Description Purpose 3.2, 3.5, 5.6 Access to Schools Identify gaps in facilities for walkers and bicycleriders on local roads that provide access to schools.
 Provide comfortable, safe multi-modal options for school-age children, and improve the livability of neighborhoods.
-1.1.1, 1.4, 2.1, 2.3, 3.1, 3.5, 4.3, 4.6, 5.1, 5.4, 5.6 Bike and Pedestrian Facilities Quantify miles of bicycle and pedestrian facilities, such as sidewalks and bike paths.
+1.1.1, 1.4, 2.1, 2.3, 3.1, 3.5, 4.3, 4.6, 5.1, 5.4, 5.6 Bike and Pedestrian Facilities Quantify miles of bicycle and pedestrian facilities, such as sidewalks, bicycle lanes, multi-use paths, and sufficiently wide shoulders.
 Assess progress towards increasing the miles of facilities for non-motorized travel.
 Assess the impact of projects, programs and policies on that mileage.
-4.6 Bike and Pedestrian Network on Low Volume Streets Identify the percentage of bike and pedestrian facilities on low-volume streets (collectors and local streets) compared to all such facilities in the County.
+The project team will consider setting a target mileage or percentage increase for miles of non-motorized travel.
+4.6 Bike and Pedestrian Network on Low Volume Roads Identify the percentage of bike and pedestrian facilities on low-volume roads (collectors and local roads) compared to all such facilities in the County.
 Reduce the exposure of bicyclists and pedestrians to transportation-related air emissions and increase safety.
 1.1.1, 1.4, 2.1, 2.3, 3.1, 3.5, 4.3, 4.6, 5.1, 5.4, 5.6 Gaps in Non-Motorized Network Determine the percent of networks, e.g., bicycle network, with facility gaps.
 Determine which projects, programs and policies help fill the gaps.